Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         }
         ```

 Recall from Part 1 that Nextflow's executor is the part of the workflow engine that talks to the computing environment (whether it's a laptop or HPC).
-When running on a shared HPC system, these settings are important to include so you don't overwhelm the system (`queueSize`, `pollInterval`, `queueStatInterval`), or generate duplicated files in excess (`cache`, `stageInMode`), or run things in the wrong place (`` options).
+When running on a shared HPC system, these settings are important to include so you don't overwhelm the system (`queueSize`, `pollInterval`, `queueStatInterval`), or generate duplicated files in excess (`cache`, `stageInMode`), or run things in the wrong place (options).

 TODO queue rate limit

 !!! example "Exercises"

-    TODO: Instructions to edit
+    Open the pbspro.config or slurm.config and edit.
+We will add these HPC-friendly options.

     === "Gadi (PBS)"

-        ```groovy title="conf/pbspro.config"
-        singularity {
-            enabled = true
-            autoMounts = true
+        ```groovy title="config/pbspro.config" hl_lines="3 4 5 6 7 8 15 16 17"
-            cacheDir = "/scratch/${System.getenv('PROJECT')}/${System.getenv('USER')}/nextflow-on-hpc-materials/singularity"
+        params.pbspro_account = ""
-        }

         executor {
             // For high-throughput jobs, these values should be higher